-- 1. Any staff receiving a resident's report of sexual abuse shall immediately ensure the safety of the alleged victim and follow the facility's Sexual Abuse Coordinated Response Plan and the Sexual Assault Response Checklist (Attachment #10). - 2.
+- 1. Any staff receiving a resident's report of sexual abuse shall immediately ensure the safety of the alleged victim and follow the PREA Response Protocol provided on the Sexual Assault Response Checklist (Attachment #10). - 2.
 Staff shall immediately report to the shift commander any suspicion or knowledge of sexual abuse or sexual harassment, retaliation against residents or staff who report such an incident, and any staff neglect or violation of responsibilities that may have contributed to an incident or retaliation. - 3.
-The superintendent or designee shall immediately report any allegation of sexual abuse and sexual harassment, including third-party and anonymous reports, to the Facility PREA Compliance Manager, the Agency PREA Coordinator, and DJJ's Investigative Unit in accordance with VOL IV-4.1-1.01 (Incident Reports).
+The superintendent or designee shall immediately report any allegation of sexual abuse and sexual harassment, including third-party and anonymous reports, to the Investigative Unit Supervisor, the Facility PREA Compliance Manager and the PREA Coordinator.
 [28 CFR § 115.361(f)] - 4.
 The superintendent or designee shall promptly report any allegation of sexual abuse and sexual harassment, including third-party and anonymous reports, to the alleged victim's parents or legal guardians, unless official documentation shows the parents or legal guardians should not be notified.
 [28 CFR § 115.361(e)(1)] - 5.
 If the Department of Social Services is the guardian of the alleged victim, the report shall be made to the alleged victim's caseworker instead of the parents or legal guardians.
 [28 CFR § 115.361(e)(2)] - 6.
 If a court retains jurisdiction over the alleged victim of sexual abuse (e.g., serious offenders committed pursuant to § 16.1-285.1), the superintendent or designee shall also report the allegation to the juvenile's attorney or other legal representative of record within 14 days of receiving the allegation.
 [28 CFR § 115.361(e)(3)]